Solar Passive Greenhouse

 than you thought possible."
 Consider what square footage of planting area you need.
 We settled on 170 square feet of planting area for 2 adults - we eat a lot of vegetables -

 and this turned out to be way more than we needed - so we give a lot away.
+After 3 years we reduced our planting area to about 110 sq ft.

 - Square footage of planting area